woodcrest-university/community-charter/chamber-of-commerce.md

 6.5 Sim staff retain final say in the operation and usage of sim-owned businesses, including their use within storylines and other roleplay scenarios.

-### 8. Required Permits and Licenses
+### 7. Required Permits and Licenses
 7.1 The following businesses require additional permits or licenses to operate within Woodcrest:

-  a) Restaurants and food service:
+#### Restaurants and food service:
   - Health department certification
   - Food handlers permits for all employees

-  b) Bars and nightclubs:
+#### Bars and nightclubs:
   - Alcohol permit

-  c) Cannabis dispensaries:
+#### Cannabis dispensaries:
   - Dispensary license

 7.2 Permits and licenses can be issued by the following organizations:

-  a) Woodcrest University Clinic
+#### Woodcrest University Clinic
   - Heath department certification
   - Food handler permit
   - Dispensary license
-  b) Woodcrest Police Department, on behalf of North Carolina Alcoholic Beverage Control Commission
+#### Woodcrest Police Department, on behalf of North Carolina Alcoholic Beverage Control Commission
   - Alcohol permit

 7.3 Individuals are responsible for researching and obtaining all necessary permits and licenses prior submitting their business proposal.
 The Chamber of Commerce can provide guidance and resources to assist in this process, but ultimately it is the individual's responsibility to ensure compliance with all applicable laws and regulations.

-### 7. Penalties for Non-Compliance
+### 8. Penalties for Non-Compliance
 8.1 Compliance for all necessary licenses and permits will be governed by the issuing organizations.

 8.2 Businesses that deviate from their approved proposal, lapses in compliance with their permits or violate any Woodcrest or North Carolina laws will face penalties, which may include:

-  a) Fines or civil penalties
+  - Fines or civil penalties
-  b) Temporary closure or suspension of operations
+  - Temporary closure or suspension of operations
-  c) Eviction from the commercial rental plot
+  - Eviction from the commercial rental plot
-  d) In severe cases, forfeiture of any rent paid and permanent ban from operating a business in Woodcrest
+  - In severe cases, forfeiture of any rent paid and permanent ban from operating a business in Woodcrest

 8.3 The specific penalties will be determined by the Chamber of Commerce and/or sim administrators based on the nature and severity of the violation.